How to Get a Job at the Post Office

 Interested in working for the United States Postal Service (USPS)?
 From sorting and delivering mail to corporate positions, there are many different jobs and careers available with the USPS.
 In fact, the Postal Service is the third-largest civilian employer in the United States behind the federal government and Wal-Mart and employes some 617,000 workers.
 It also operates one of the largest civilian vehicle fleets in the world, with an estimated 227,896 vehicles.

 USPS Employment and Job Search Information

-USPS employment information, career opportunities, and exam information are available in the USPS Careers section of the United States Postal Service website.
-You can also search for jobs on the USPS website.
-Search by keyword, location, and area of employment (delivery, sales, retail, etc.).
+USPS employment information, career opportunities, and exam information are available in the USPS Careers section of the USPS website.
+Search by keyword, location, and area of employment (i.e., delivery, sales, retail, etc.).

-Interns gain knowledge about the USPS through monthly training with top executives of the organization and rotations through various departments.
-Interns are placed in jobs upon satisfactory completion of the program.
+Interns gain knowledge about the USPS through monthly training with top executives of the organization and rotate through various departments.
+Interns are offered jobs upon satisfactory completion of the program.

 The Postal Service also has a 10-week Summer Intern Program, for current college juniors and seniors.
 In this program, interns work on a particular project related to the USPS.

 The USPS also works to provide career opportunities to military veterans, reservists, and their family members.
-Applicants can identify their claim for veteran’s preference on their online job application.
+Interested applicants can note their veteran’s preference on their online job application.
 With the number of locations nationwide, the USPS is an attractive employer for military families who often have the need to move frequently to stay together.